BradGreig/LEGO-analysis/docs/index.md

-I am a huge LEGO fan and have spent a non-trivial amount of money purchasing LEGO sets that I find interesting.
+I am a huge LEGO fan.
 Being such a fan, a common thing that I hear is that people find purchasing LEGO to be expensive.
 Following on, people also believe that LEGO has gotten more expensive in recent times.

 For quite some time I have been meaning to delve into available data on the cost of LEGO sets to explore whether it is in fact getting more expensive.
 Finally I have gotten around to it.